UmerCodez/DroidPad/README.md

    You can change the connection type of a control pad at any time without creating a duplicate for a different connection.

 4. **Update UI From your Script**
-   You can change the state of SWITCH,SLIDER and LED from your script
+   You can change the state of SWITCH,SLIDER,LED and GAUGE from your script

 ## Supported Components